isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Templates can also be used for meta-programming; that is, programs that compose code at compile time.

 A central notion in generic programming is "concepts"; that is, requirements on template arguments presented as compile-time predicates.
-"Concepts" are defined in an ISO Technical specification: [concepts](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf).
+"Concepts" are defined in an ISO Technical Specification: [concepts](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf).
 A draft of a set of standard-library concepts can be found in another ISO TS: [ranges](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/n4569.pdf)
 Concepts are supported in GCC 6.1 and later.
 Consequently, we comment out uses of concepts in examples; that is, we use them as formalized comments only.